rishabh-ranjan1/GSoC-2024-Documentation/README.md

 ## Product: Invesalius3
 ## Organization:

-Final Report and other documentations related to my GSoC-2024 Project
+Final Report and other documentation related to my GSoC-2024 Project